What Happens To Your Body In An Auto Accident? South Carolina Attorneys Explain

 Today’s vehicles are designed to absorb a great deal of impact in a frontal collision.
 Additionally, airbags and seatbelts can protect drivers and passengers from sustaining serious injuries.
 However, your vehicle can only take so much impact.
+What happens to your body when you get in a car accident?

 When a frontal crash occurs at high-speed, you will likely sustain serious injuries, even if your vehicle’s safety features save your life.
 An article by Student Edge breaks down the physics of what happens to your body in a car wreck – and it’s not pretty.